 Adsorption of functional molecules on nanostructured metal oxide surfaces, thin films grown on a metal substrate, or nanocrystalline assemblies are pivotal for accessing novel functional materials for a wide range of applications, including photovoltaic, sensing, or catalysis.

 Porphyrins as a flexible class of molecules enable vast possibilities of tailoring their functional properties towards specific applications.
-The solid state physics group collaborates with the materials science group and partners at the Friedrich-Alexander-Universität Erlangen-Nürnberg in the funCOS research unit.
+The solid state physics group collaborates with the materials science group and partners at the Friedrich-Alexander-Universität Erlangen-Nürnberg in the funCOS research unit, opens an external URL in a new window.

 “Molecular landscaping”, the vision of funCOS, includes site-selective adsorption and formation of molecular assemblies via linker groups, tuning of the adsorbate-adsorbate interaction and alteration of the electronic and chemical properties via functional/linker groups or the metal center.
 These topics directly depend on the metal oxide substrate as key elements of structure formation via the adsorbate-oxide interaction, in particular, at low-coordinated sites or nanostructures.
 Challenges for a theoretical modeling lie in the development of atomic-scale models in collaboration with experiment and their rationalization in terms of a structure-property relationship.
 The solid state physics group focuses on metalation of free-base porphyrins at metal oxide surfaces and nano particles, porperties of porphyrin films, their electronic structure, and photophysics